-I’m pregnant, why should I do this?
+I’m pregnant — why should I do this?

 What if I get a high fever after getting vaccinated?

-I had COVID-19 already, do I still need to get vaccinated?
+I had COVID-19 already.
+Do I still need to get vaccinated?

 We recommend the vaccine for people who have had an infection in the past as we are still studying how long people have immunity from COVID-19 after they have the disease.
 Immunity does seem to fade with time, as there are people who have had COVID-19 multiple times.

-I have a medical condition, should I still get the vaccine?
+I have a medical condition.
+Should I still get the vaccine?

-We encourage you to speak with your health care provider about receiving the COVID-19 vaccine There are rare cases where people should not get the vaccine, but it is safe for the vast majority of people.
+We encourage you to speak with your health care provider about receiving the COVID-19 vaccine.
+There are rare cases where people should not get the vaccine, but it is safe for the vast majority of people.

 Find a doctor

-Whether you require an in-person visit or want a virtual consultation, you have options.
-Swedish Virtual Care connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow-up as needed.
-If you need to find a physician, caregiver or advanced care practitioner, you can use our provider directory.
+Whether you require an in-person visit or want to consult a doctor virtually, you have options.
+Swedish Virtual Care connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow up as needed.
+If you need to find a doctor, you can use our provider directory.

 New CDC Data: COVID-19 Vaccination Safe for Pregnant People

-- COVID-19 Vaccines While Pregnant or Breastfeeding
+COVID-19 Vaccines While Pregnant or Breastfeeding

 This information is not intended as a substitute for professional medical care.
-Always follow your healthcare professional's instructions.
+Always follow your health care professional's instructions.